Find Me a Home

-"Find Me a Home" is a song by British singer and songwriter Natalie Duncan released from her debut album Devil In Me and featured in Find Me a Home EP.
-The single was released on 14 September 2012 as a digital download.
+"Find Me a Home" is a song by British singer and songwriter Natalie Duncan, featured on her debut album Devil In Me and also included in the Find Me a Home EP.
+The single was digitally released on 14 September 2012.

 Music video

-A video to accompany the release of the song was uploaded to YouTube on 24 September 2012.
-Directed by Joe Elliott, it was filmed in and around London.
-The plot of the video revolves around a man searching for Natalie and Natalie driving around London.
+A music video for "Find Me a Home" was released on 24 September 2012 on YouTube.
+Directed by Joe Elliott, the video was filmed in various locations in and around London.
+The video's storyline follows a man on a search for Natalie Duncan, while scenes depict Natalie driving through the city.

 From MOBO: "The track is set for release on October 29th, and the video tells a tense tale of two journeys that seemingly come together.
 It's a dark thriller set in the rich, pulsing life of London at night, as a sinister figure closes in on Natalie Duncan.
 As Duncan's rich and fluid voice cracks, it's hard to not be fully taken into her world – she sings of "devils, cracks and dishevelled", and as the track unfolds it's clear she possesses the vocal power to break the hearts of thousands."